 Even after you've done all of this, you may get a client who tries to sneak in free revisions anyway.

 Make sure you stand firm.

 If you give in and complete revisions for free, you’re breaching what YOU said in your contract.

 You're also giving the client permission to ask for more free stuff and get away with more unfair behaviour.

 The client isn’t the bad guy here.
 If you aren’t standing by your boundaries and your contract, your client will just subconsciously take this as permission to get free things from you.

 If you stand firm, your client will respect that.
 They’re smart and they probably do the same thing in their business if they’re a business owner.

 5. Create a template

 It can feel icky saying no to a client who just asked you for extra changes.
 It can feel even worse telling them you’ll charge them extra for them.

 Instead of putting yourself through the agony of typing out a respectful yet firm reply each time, create a template.

-If you’re using email, used canned email responses.
+If you’re using Gmail, used their ‘canned email responses’ feature.
 If you're using a project management system, create a separate ‘Project’ that includes scripts.
 Then when you need to use one, just go into that project, copy it, go back into the client project and paste it in the conversation.